|

 Chatral

-Rinpoche also releases large amounts of fish* from the Calcutta
+Rinpoche also released large amounts of fish**

-fish markets every year (see video
+from the Calcutta fish markets every year (see video

-recording 2002 and
+recording 2002 and video

-Rinpoche composed a song about this practise of saving lives, tsethar
+recording 2004).
+Rinpoche composed a song about this practise

-(Ch: fangsheng): Benefits of Saving Lives [download
+of Saving Lives [download

 PDF- 116 KB]